ttben/2017-01-si3/README.md

 Feel free to use other charts or customise these one as long as you do that to underline what you want to show in this chart.
 Remember that a chart is a visual representation of results obtained in a scientific way through an experiment done to demonstrate or try something very specific. (yes. all of that.)

 In the official documentation of each chart, you can hit the _'Code it yourself on JSFiddle'_ button.
 You will end on the JSFiddle website that allows one to test html/css/js code quickly and, in our case, see how a particular chart behave or wait as input.

+In the [chart-example folder](https://github.com/ttben/2017-01-si3/tree/master/chart-example) you will find an example of dashboard drawing a dashboard from a string representation of a JSON Object